ewrogers/SleepHunter4/docs/src/getting-started.md

 One tip is that most of the user interface supports tooltips.
 If you hover your mouse over a control, you will see information appear with a description of what it does.

+See the [User Interface](./user-interface/main-window.md) section for more information.

 ## How do I macro a skill?

 You can macro any number of skills at the same time, simply double-click on the skill you wish to macro as part of your rotation.